 Australia's largest walnut producer, accounting for around 90 per cent of Australia's annual walnut crop.
 The company also operates irrigated farming production of cotton, corn, cereals, legumes and livestock.
 It also holds 150,000 megalitres of water entitlements.
-Acquired Australian Rainforest Honey in 2019 for $8.2 million.
+Bought Australian Rainforest Honey in 2019 for $8.2 million.
 Taken over by a Canadian pension fund in 2019.

 A 2017 Four Corners investigation revealed that billions of litres of water purchased by taxpayers to save Australia's inland rivers are instead being harvested by some irrigators to boost cotton-growing operations, in a policy failure that threatens to undermine the $13 billion Murray-Darling Basin Plan.
 The pumping of this environmental water means taxpayers have in some cases been effectively subsidising already wealthy agricultural interests, including those of this company.